digital-asset/docs.daml.com/docs/3.1/docs/daml-finance/index.rst

 a section is included to highlight and explain the major updates and enhancements introduced since the last release.

-**Important Note**: The current Daml Finance release requires the use of Daml SDK v2.5 or later.
+**Important Note**: The current Daml Finance release was built with Daml SDK 2.10.0 and Daml LF version 1.17 (LF 1.17) to enable Smart Contract Upgrading (SCU).
+To use this release, ensure your project is using Daml SDK 2.10.0 or later and LF 1.17.
+By default, SDK 2.10.0 uses LF 1.15, but you can enable LF 1.17 by adding `--target=1.17` as `build-options` in your daml.yaml file.

 Smart Contract Upgradeability (SCU)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~